MichalMilewicz/tungsten-ci-dashboard/README.rst

 Project actual status is development stage, work only in development environment

-Tungesten Dasboard uses APACHE 2.0 LICENSE, for more info check LICENSE
+Awesome CI Dashboard uses APACHE 2.0 LICENSE, for more info check LICENSE

 HOW TO INSTALL
 --------------